 could call on help from Dr Metcalfe, government appointed doctor to the island.
 Most

 cases however she handled on her own.

-From June to November 1895, Julia’s father, Archdeacon George Farr visited Norfolk Island for 5 months accompanied by his wife Julia Warren Farr (nee Ord), Julia’s unmarried sister Gertrude Margaret Farr (b1862) and his grandson, 6 year old Edwin Ord Blackmore (b1879).
-For most of that time Julia’s father and sister were ill and she was very anxious about them.
+From June to November 1895, Julia’s father, Archdeacon Farr visited Norfolk Island for 5 months accompanied by his wife Julia Warren Farr (nee Ord), Julia’s unmarried sister Gertrude Margaret Farr (b1862) and his grandson, Master E (Edwin Ord) Blackmore (b1848).
+For most of that time her father and sister were ill and she was very anxious about them.

 Things did not improve in 1896.
 As the year went on Farr was depressed and tired, worn out with nursing, and anxious about Gertrude who had stayed on with the Metcalfes after her parents left

 and was very unwell.
 She was upset by various incidents, especially a violent fight

 among the boys, “the worst outbreak of passion ever known on the Mission”